-A photograph of a horse-drawn hearse carrying a white coffin on a snowy country road.
-The photograph dates from approximately the 1920’s, and has most likely been taken in Finland.
-The photographer and more exact location are unknown.
+A photograph of a horse-drawn hearse on a snowy country road.
+The dark curtains of the carriage have been drawn aside to display a white coffin.
+The photograph is approximately from the 1920’s, and has most likely been taken in Finland.
+The photographer and the exact location are unknown.

 Someone has scribbled a few words in Finnish behind the photograph with a blue pencil: